ibigen/PHASEfilter/docs/introduction.rst

 ************

 PHASEfilter is a bioinformatic package that allow to identify the heterozygous variants that are present in diploid species.
 For that, it is necessary to have a diploid version of the reference genome and two variant files (vcf), one for each ploidy of the reference.
+The software has the capability to create the synchronization between diploid chromosomes but you can use a chain if it is available.

 This package offer five tools: